Abradee/JoinLeavePlus/README.md

 [![Patreon](https://img.shields.io/badge/Support%20On%20Patreon-8A2BE2)](https://patreon.com/abradee)

-This is a simple plugin that will change the Minecraft server's join and leave messages to custom ones that are configurable.
-Here are images of the defaults:
+JoinLeavePlus is a very easy to use and lightweight plugin for your Minecraft server that allows you to customize some events that happen when a player joins or leaves.
+It can change chat join messages, titles on join, sounds on join, and more to come!

 ### First time join text